 Castell Coch and William Burges

-There has been some sorts of defensive structure on the site of Castell Coch from the eleventh century onwards.
+There have been some sorts of defensive structure on the site of Castell Coch from the eleventh century onwards following the Norman conquest of Cardiff.
 There were various skirmishes between local Welsh chiefs, the Normans and others but it is widely recorded that Castell Coch became a ruin in 1530.

-It remained a ruin until the 1870's.In 1865, William Burges (1827 - 1881) met the John Crichton-Stuart, the third Marquis of Bute.
+Castell Coch remained a ruin until the 1870's.In 1865, William Burges (1827 - 1881) met the John Crichton-Stuart, the third Marquis of Bute.
 Burges was an English architect and designer.
 Burges's most notable works include Cardiff Castle and Castell Coch both of which were built for the Marquis of Bute.

 The Marquis was a fabulously wealthy man.
 He subsequently engaged Burges to recreate a fabulous vision of the Middle Ages on the foundations of the medieval castle.
 Burges started work in 1875 and although he died in 1881 his work was carried on by his team of craftsmen and assistants.
 The result is a high gothic masterpiece rich in colourful decoration, furniture and fittings that parallels Burges' earlier work with the marquess at Cardiff Castle.
-It is now a Cadw guardianship monument and open to the public.

 Castell Coch Today

 It is now a Welsh Government monument under the guardianship of "Cadw" and it is open to the public.